-To measure the mass of the lens, two quantities must be derived from the observations: $\piE$, the microlensing parallax; and $\thE$, the angular Einstein ring radius, that is, the angular radius of the ring-like image of the source would it be perfectly aligned with the lens.
+To measure the mass of the lens, two quantities must be derived from the observations.
+The first is $\piE$, the microlensing parallax; the second is $\thE$, the angular Einstein ring radius, which is the angular radius of the ring-like image of the source were it to be perfectly aligned with the lens.
 The mass follows from $M=\thE/\kappa\piE$, where $\kappa=8.144\ {\mathrm{mas}}/\msun$ \citep{Gould2000}.
-Ground-based observations can access $\piE$ for long-lasting microlensing events, for which the transverse motion of the Earth is significant enough to allow a good parallax measurement, while for shorter microlensing events, space-based parallax is in general required to provide a different vantage point from Earth.
-Classically, $\thE$ may be estimated from the photometric light curve if the spatial extension of source reveals itself by producing noticeable deviations in the light curve, and if the source star is well characterised; or, in the case of bright microlenses, high-resolution, adaptive-optics imaging may also access $\thE$ typically 5-10 years after the microlensing event is over, when the background star and the microlens can be resolved individually.
-As for long-baseline interferometry, it provides a direct measurement of $\thE$ by resolving the split images of the source star and measure their angular separations.
-When times-series observations are performed, an additional constraint on $\piE$ can be further obtained \citep{Cassan2021}.
+Ground-based observations can access $\piE$ for long-lasting microlensing events, for which the transverse motion of the Earth is significant enough to allow a good parallax measurement, while for shorter microlensing events space-based parallax is in general required to provide a different vantage point from Earth.
+Classically, $\thE$ can be estimated from the photometric light curve if the spatial extension of source reveals itself by producing noticeable deviations in the light curve and if the source star is well characterised; in the case of bright microlenses, high-resolution adaptive-optics imaging can also access $\thE$ typically 5--10 years after the microlensing event is over, when the background star and the microlens can be resolved individually.
+As for long baseline interferometry, it provides a direct measurement of $\thE$ by resolving the split images of the source star and measuring their angular separations.
+An additional constraint on $\piE$ can be obtained when times series observations are performed as they allow the direction of the relative motion between the lens and the source to be measured \citep{Cassan2021}.